guludo/taskwarrior-autotagger/README.md

 ## Install

-In order to install, simply checkout this repository somewhere in you file system and create symbolic links to the hook scripts.
+In order to install, simply checkout this repository somewhere in your file system and create symbolic links to the hook scripts.
 For example:

 ```bash